 - You don't have any strong anti-ARM tools except for your battlegroup.

-- If you are going to run it, you'll need some sort of plan to crack ARM or swamp ARM to keep it from scoring scenarios.
+- If you are going to run this theme, you'll need some sort of plan to crack ARM or swamp ARM to keep it from scoring scenarios.

 - Anything that can RFP your Revenant Leaders is going to shut down your recursion.
 (Refer to Deathbound for full explanation.)